hythamsa/Arista/README.md

 Leverages the CVP Configlet Builder tool to dynamically generate MLAG configurations for switch pairs.
 Download the .zip file, & import directly into CVP to run.

 ## [*CreateVLAN_and_SVI.zip (CVP Configlet Builder)*](https://github.com/hythamsa/Arista/blob/master/CVP/Configlet%20Builder/CreateVLAN_and_SVI.zip)
-Leverages the CVP Configlet Builder tool to dynamically generate VLAN configurations along with the option to create and SVI if required.
+Leverages the CVP Configlet Builder tool to dynamically generate a single VLAN configuration along with the option to create an associated SVI if required.
 Download the .zip file, & import directly into CVP to run.